MicrosoftDocs/VBA-Docs/access/Concepts/Criteria-Expressions/sum-function-microsoft-access-sql.md

 ## Remarks
-<a name="sectionSection1"> </a>

 The **Sum** function totals the values in a field.
 For example, you could use the **Sum** function to determine the total cost of freight charges.

 The **Sum** function ignores records that contain **Null** fields.
 The following example shows how you can calculate the sum of the products of UnitPrice and Quantity fields:

 ```sql
 SELECT